Most Equitable Voting Rules

 For example, $O_1 = \{(2,0,0,0), (0,2,0,0)\}$. $\orbsize{G}{ \listset 1} = (2,2)$, because $\ma= \listset 1$ is partitioned into two orbits: $\listset 1 = \{1,2\} \cup \{3,4\}$. \end{ex}

 \myparagraph{Step 2: the $(\prefspace,\decspace) = (\listset \ell,\listset k)$ case.} The proof proceeds in three steps.
-First, for $\decspace = \listset k$, we reveal a relationship (Claim~\ref{claim:D=Lk}) between the $\decspace$ constraint of Condition~\ref{cond:ANR} and the sub-vector constraint in the statement of the theorem.
-Second, for $\prefspace = \listset \ell$, we reveal a relationship (Claim~\ref{claim:E=Ll}) between the $\prefspace$-histogram constraint of Condition~\ref{cond:ANR} and the change-making constraint in the statement of the theorem.
+First, for $\decspace = \listset k$, we reveal a relationship (Claim~\ref{claim:D=Lk}) between the $\decspace$ constraint in Definition~\ref{dfn:problematic-perm-group} and the sub-vector constraint in the statement of the theorem.
+Second, for $\prefspace = \listset \ell$, we reveal a relationship (Claim~\ref{claim:E=Ll}) between the $\prefspace$-histogram constraint in Definition~\ref{dfn:problematic-perm-group} and the change-making constraint in the statement of the theorem.
 Finally, we combine the two claims to prove the theorem.

 \begin{claim}[{\bf\boldmath $\decspace = \listset k$}{}] For any $G\leqslant \sgroup$ and any $1\le k\le m$,

 \end{claim} \begin{proof} We first prove the ``$\Leftarrow$'' direction.
 Suppose $\orbsize{G}{\ma} $ contains less than $k$ $1$'s and suppose for the sake of contradiction that $G$ has a fixed point in $R\in \listset k$, and suppose $R$ is a linear order over $A\subseteq \ma$ with $|A| = k$.
 Then, for every $a\in A$ and every $\sigma\in G$, we have $\sigma (a) = a$, or in other words, every $a\in A$ is a fixed point of $G$ on $\ma$, which means that $\orbsize{G}{\ma} $ contains at least $k$ $1$'s (corresponding to the alternatives in $A$), which is a contradiction.